 These courses are popular so check for avaialbilty on our website and the ScreenSkills site.
 We notify our members of training opportunities via our regular email newsletters.

-Footnote: As part of the Creative Sector Deal, DCMS has in 2019 provided funds for the development of more apprenticeship standards.
-UK Screen Alliance working with ScreenSkills has directed this funding to create 3 new VFX apprenticeship standards, a post production engineering standard, an audio engineer standard (in conjunction with UK Music) and a camera technician apprenticeship standard.
-These will be developed for delivery by late 2020.
+Footnote: As part of the Creative Sector Deal in 2019, DCMS provided funds for the development of more apprenticeship standards.
+UK Screen Alliance working with ScreenSkills directed this funding to create 3 new VFX apprenticeship standards, a post production engineering standard, an audio engineer standard (in conjunction with UK Music) and a camera technician apprenticeship standard.